oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         switch whether to use formal/informal language for some shared code (in e-mails, some labels and some error messages).Allowed values are:formal \| informal
+         switch whether to use formal/informal language for some shared code (in emails, some labels and some error messages).Allowed values are:formal \| informal

    Default